 Board Leadership Structure.
 There shall be an independent Lead Director of the Board who will serve as the principal liaison on board-wide issues between the independent members of the Board and the Chairman of the Board.
 The Lead Director will preside at all meetings of the Board at which the Chairman of the Board is not present, including executive sessions of the independent members of the Board.
 The Lead Director may call meetings of the independent members of the Board.
-The Lead Director may call meetings of the independent members of the Board.
 The Lead Director will approve meeting agendas for the Board, the information sent to the Board, including supporting material in preparation for meetings, as well as the schedules of Board meetings to ensure that there is sufficient time for discussion of all agenda items.
 The Lead Director will also serve as a liaison between the Board and shareholders on investor matters and will be available for consultation and direct communication with major shareholders, as appropriate.